-If a column definition includes an 'N' in the NULLs column, an implementer may assume that this column is populated in every row of the table for all scale factors.
-If the field is blank, an implementer shall assume that this column may contain NULLs.
+If a column definition includes an 'N' in the NULLs column this column is populated in every row of the table for all scale factors.
+If the field is blank this column may contain NULLs.

 2.2.4 Foreign Key